Tamim bin Hamad Al Thani: Career

 Sheikh Tamim was commissioned as a second lieutenant in the Qatar Armed Forces upon graduation from Sandhurst.
-He became the heir apparent to the Qatar throne on 5 August 2003, when his elder brother Sheikh Jassim renounced his claim to the title.
+He became the heir apparent to the Qatari throne on 5 August 2003, when his elder brother Sheikh Jassim renounced his claim to the title.
 Since then he was groomed to take over rule, working in top security and economics posts.
 On 5 August 2003, he was appointed deputy commander-in-chief of Qatar's armed forces.

 Sheikh Tamim promoted sport as part of Qatar's bid to raise its international profile.
 In 2005 he founded Oryx Qatar Sports Investments, which owns Paris Saint-Germain F.C. among other investments.
 In 2006, he chaired the organizing committee of the 15th Asian Games in Doha.
 Under his leadership, all member countries attended the event for the first time in its history.
-That year Egypt's Al Ahram voted Tamim "the best sport personality in the Arab world".
+That year's Al Ahram voted Tamim "the best sport personality in the Arab world".
 Under his guidance, Qatar won the rights to host the 2014 FINA Swimming World Championships and the 2022 FIFA World Cup.
 Tamim is chairman of the National Olympic Committee.
 At the 113th session of the International Olympic Committee (IOC) in February 2002, he was elected as a member of the IOC.
 He headed Doha's bid for the 2020 Olympics.
 The country hosted the 2022 FIFA World Cup.
 Qatar is estimated to have spent around $200 billion on infrastructure in preparation for the event.

 The Olympic Council of Asia (OCA) Evaluation Committee completed its tour to Doha in November 2020, and confirmed that the city will have much to offer for the Asian Games, and that they were satisfied with the prioritizing and support from Tamim.
 At the 39th General Assembly of the OCA, President Ahmed Al-Fahad Al-Ahmed Al-Sabah announced that Doha would host the 2030 Asian Games.

 Sheikh Tamim heads the Qatar Investment Authority board of directors.
 Under his leadership, the fund has invested billions in British businesses.
 It owns large stakes in Barclays Bank, Sainsbury's, and Harrods.
-The fund also owns a share of Europe's fourth tallest building, the Shard.
+The fund also owns a 95% share of Europe's fourth tallest building, the Shard, a skyscraper in London.

 Tamim has also held a number of other posts, including: